 Key Name Default Value Required TrustedCerts The cacerts.pem file in the \lib subfolder within the driver's installation directory.
-No The exact file path varies depending on the version of the driver that is installed.
+The exact file path varies depending on the version of the driver that is installed.
 For example, the path for the Windows driver is different from the path for the Mac OS X driver.
+No

-The full path of the .pem file containing trusted CA certificates for authenticating the Hive server when using SSL.
+The full path of the .pem file containing trusted CA certificates for verifying the server when using SSL.